EPFL-BIO-210/BIO-210-CourseMaterials/docs/week_3.md

 - Download the latest version and start the installer
 - Follow the Git Setup wizard
 - Open the windows command prompt (or Git Bash)
-- Type: git --version   (to verify python is installed)
+- Type: git --version   (to verify git is installed)

 ##### Mac